COSMOS-CTC-Cambridge/damtp-research-programming/modules/optimisation.md

 -   Always find your "hot spots" before starting to optimise
     -   The hot spot is often not where you think it is
 -   In Python, there is a built-in tool `cProfile` we can use
-    -   For C/Fortran you can use TODO!!!
-URLS!!!
-HPCToolkit, TAU, or if you have Intel compatible hardware, Intel VTune
+    -   For C/Fortran you can use [HPCToolkit](http://hpctoolkit.org/), [TAU](http://www.cs.uoregon.edu/research/tau/home.php), or if you have Intel compatible hardware, [Intel VTune](https://software.intel.com/en-us/intel-vtune-amplifier-xe)
 -   Example code initialises the data, computes the Laplacian, takes a Fourier Transform, adds a little to each variable, transforms back, and writes to disc

 ``` {.python}